samantha-roth/probDnsclRealData/README.md

 For the visualizations, the required R packages are `RColorBrewer` (1.1-3), `ggmap` (3.0.1), `osmdata` (0.2.5), `ggplot2` (3.4.4).

 To complete the analysis more quickly in chunks, perform the following steps:
+1. Install the necessary R packages by running `installPackages.R` in the `code` folder.
-1. Call the bash file `runCodeBeforeQGIS.sh`
+2. Call the bash file `runCodeBeforeQGIS.sh`
-2. Open QGIS.
+3. Open QGIS.
-3. Look under the section 'GIS Analysis- Distance Tools' under the Whitebox Tools section of the processing toolbar in QGIS.
+4. Look under the section 'GIS Analysis- Distance Tools' under the Whitebox Tools section of the processing toolbar in QGIS.
 Select 'Cost Distance.'
-4. From the folder `~/probDnsclRealData/data`, select the raster `bin10mat5m.tif` as the 'Input Source File' and the raster `norristown_5m.tif` as the 'Input Cost (Friction) File.'
+5. From the folder `~/probDnsclRealData/data`, select the raster `bin10mat5m.tif` as the 'Input Source File' and the raster `norristown_5m.tif` as the 'Input Cost (Friction) File.'
 Under 'Output Backlink File,' specify the name `backlink_QGIS.tif` and the folder `~/probDnsclRealData/data`.
-5. Hit 'Run.'
+6. Hit 'Run.'
-6. Call the bash file `runCodeAfterQGIS.sh`
+7. Call the bash file `runCodeAfterQGIS.sh`
-7. Call the bash file `runCodePlots.sh`
+8. Call the bash file `runCodePlots.sh`
-8. Call the bash file `runCodeOtherStormsBeforeQGIS.sh`
+9. Call the bash file `runCodeOtherStormsBeforeQGIS.sh`
-9. Repeat steps 2-5, in step 4 replacing ~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2014`
+10. Repeat steps 2-5, in step 4 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2014`
-10. Repeat steps 2-5, in step 4 replacing ~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2020`
+11. Repeat steps 2-5, in step 4 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2020`
-11. Repeat steps 2-5, in step 4 replacing ~/probDnsclRealData/data` with `~/probDnsclRealData/data/floodfuture`
+12. Repeat steps 2-5, in step 4 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/floodfuture`
-12. Call the bash file `runCodeOtherStormsAfterQGIS.sh`
+13. Call the bash file `runCodeOtherStormsAfterQGIS.sh`

 **Setup**